Cruise On-Board Credit Tips: How to get it, and what you can and cannot spend it on

 #8 Military benefits

-If you’re a serving member of the military and sometimes if you’re a veteran through different ID programs, you’re often able to get honorable credit.
+If you’re a serving member of the military and sometimes if you’re a veteran through different ID programs, you’re often able to get honourable credit.

 It’s probably first worth considering a few, probably four, key watch outs about onboard credit so you understand how it works fully before you spend it.